Participation in our Course Website

 Habits of Mind developed by participation in our Course Website: Purposeful Communication (Effective Application of Strategies for Communication), Integrated Perspective (Collaboration), Self-Regulated Learning (Engagement in the Learning Process).

-For each week of class apart from conference weeks, you are responsible for one post to WordPress.
-Choose one of the two following options, and categorize your post with “Questions and Reflections Fall 2021.”
+For each day of class including the Final Exam (unless noted otherwise by our course schedule), you are responsible for two posts to WordPress.
+Choose one of the two following three options, and categorize your post with “Posts Spring 2022.”

 Habits of Mind developed by Weekly Questions: Purposeful Communication (Comprehension), Integrated Perspective (Perspective Seeking), Self-Regulated Learning (Responsibility for One’s Own Learning)

 Option 2: Collaborations

 For each day of class (unless noted otherwise), we’ll be collaborating in class sessions on Padlets to track our class and small-group discussions.
 The style of these Padlets will change as we go, but they will always include a way to note your class participation (whether that is in-person or via Teams), and I will always post them to WordPress after each class as a PDF.
 All participants will be tagged as co-authors, so we can easily track the Collaborations that everyone has been a part of.